dask/dask-kubernetes/doc/source/operator_kubecluster.rst

 -------------------

 The ``KubeCluster`` class can take a selection of keyword arguments to make it quick and easy to get started, however the underlying :doc:`DaskCluster <operator_resources>` resource can be much more complex and configured in many ways.
-Rather than exposing every posibility via keyword arguments instead you can pass a valid ``DaskCluster`` resource spec which will be used when creating the cluster.
+Rather than exposing every possibility via keyword arguments instead you can pass a valid ``DaskCluster`` resource spec which will be used when creating the cluster.
 You can also generate a spec with :func:`make_cluster_spec` which ``KubeCluster`` uses internally and then modify it with your custom options.